parmag/fixefid/README.md

 ```

 ## Custom validator
 A custom validator can be added at field or record level.
-For instance to apply a custom validator to the lastName field of the Person example above, add the annotation @FixefidValidator like this:
+For instance to apply a custom validator to the lastName field of the Person example above, we can define a cusotm validator like this:
 ```
 public class NameValidator implements FieldValidator {